 Return and reintegration

-Under ACPO guidelines, Chief Officers are encouraged to give officers a block of 28 days leave when they return to the UK at the end of their deployment, though this remains at the discretion of the officer’s Force.
+Under ACPO guidelines, Chief Officers are encouraged to give officers a period of leave when they return to the UK at the end of their deployment.
 Officers will be invited to a re-integration course at MDP Wethersfield at which they are able to discuss any issues they had at post, e.g. with equipment, and make suggestions for future missions.
 This is very useful to officers and allows the FCO to look at areas for improvement for future deployments.

 Opportunities for civilians

 The UK government supports promoting effective rule of law, governance, stabilisation, confidence-building and normalisation in conflict-affected and fragile states.

 Currently, the FCO, through the Stabilisation Unit and on behalf of the government, supports the secondment of UK civilian experts to multinational Common Security and Defence Policy missions and EU Special Representative Offices.

 Common Security and Defence Policy (CSDP) missions provide international expertise, advice and support to countries at risk of instability; that are currently unstable, or recovering from conflict.

 Despite the fact that CSDP was conceived largely as a military project, the majority of the 27 missions deployed since 2003 have been civilian.
 They work on a wide variety of conflict prevention and peace-building tasks.

 There are currently 12 civilian CSDP missions, 7 of which have UK civilian experts seconded to them: